autowarefoundation/autoware.universe/docs/porting-to-ROS2.md

 section on *dynamic reconfigure* to achieve that.

 #### Adjust param file
-Two levels of hierarchy need to be added around the parameters themselves:
+Two levels of hierarchy need to be added around the parameters themselves and each level has to be indented relative to its parent (by two spaces in this example):

     <node name or /**>:
       ros__parameters:
         <params>

-##### Indendation
-Without proper indentation (4 spaces in the example above), there is a segfault when the YAML is parsed during `rclcpp::init(argc, argv)`:

-    [mpc_follower-1] free(): double free detected in tcache 2

-and the actual error message is well hidden

-    [mpc_follower-1]   'Couldn't parse params file: '--params-file /home/frederik.beaujean/AutowareArchitectureProposal/install/mpc_follower/share/mpc_follower/config/mpc_follower_param.yaml'.
-Error: Cannot have a value before ros__parameters at line 2, at /tmp/binarydeb/ros-foxy-rcl-yaml-param-parser-1.1.7/src/parser.c:1598, at /tmp/binarydeb/ros-foxy-rcl-1.1.7/src/rcl/arguments.c:391'

 ##### Types
 Also, ROS1 didn't have a problem when you specify an integer, e.g. `28` for a `double` parameter, but ROS2 does: